Wednesday, March 5, 2025

 Won't get fooled again #9

-Given how we've already seen two entries from Slade on this list, it only makes sense that the other forbearer of glam rock would see massive success in his homeland.
+Given how we've already seen three entries from Slade on this list, it only makes sense that the other forbearer of glam rock would see massive success in his homeland.
 That was certainly the case for Gary Glitter who took the glam scene by storm in the UK with his second album, and we'll be revisiting his debut much later down this list.

 Peak position #2